mysociety/alaveteli/running/server.md

 See the application-specific
 [email configuration for exim]({{ site.baseurl }}installing/exim4) for setting up your Mail Transfer Agent (MTA).
-It is possible to use other MTAs;
+It is possible to use other MTAs &mdash;
-the documentation for exim should provide you with enough information to get started with a different MTA.
+if you use a different one, the documentation for exim should provide you with enough information to get started.
 If you do use a different one, please add to the documentation!

 On a live server, you should also consider the following, to increase the